 Third molars, also known as wisdom teeth, typically appear between the ages of 17 to 25.
-Adults typically have four wisdom teeth, which typically become impacted and require removal.
+Adults often have four wisdom teeth, which usually become impacted and require removal.

 Wisdom Teeth Facts